Digital Menu for Restaurants: How to Create Your QR Menu and Sell More

 By hospitality experts

 73% of restaurants in Spain already use some type of digital menu.
-Does yours?
+What about yours?

-What is a digital menu and why do you need one?
+What is a digital menu and why do you need it?

-A digital menu is the online, interactive version of your restaurant's menu.
-Customers access it by scanning a QR code with their phone, without needing to install any app.
-It opens directly in the browser and shows your complete menu with photos, descriptions, allergens and prices updated in real time.
+A digital menu is the online and interactive version of your restaurant's menu.
+Customers access it by scanning a QR code with their mobile, without needing to install any app.
+It opens directly in the browser and shows your full menu with photos, descriptions, allergens, and prices updated in real-time.

-After the pandemic, the QR menu went from being a trend to becoming an industry standard.
-According to Spanish hospitality sector data, over 73% of establishments already use some type of digital menu, and 68% of consumers prefer to view the menu from their own device.
+After the pandemic, the QR menu moved from being a trend to becoming an industry standard.
+According to data from the Spanish hospitality sector, more than 73% of establishments already use some type of digital menu, and 68% of consumers prefer to consult the menu from their own device.

-A digital menu is not a PDF with a QR code.
+A digital menu is not a PDF with a QR.
 It's an interactive sales tool that works for you 24 hours a day.

-Customer scanning QR code at a restaurant to view the digital menu
+Customer scanning QR code in a restaurant to see the digital menu

 No apps

 The customer just scans and sees your menu.
-No downloads or sign-ups.
+No downloads or registrations.

 Advantages of a Digital Menu for Your Restaurant

-Implementing a digital menu isn't just about modernising your business.
-It's a strategic decision that directly impacts your sales, costs and customer satisfaction.
+Implementing a digital menu is not just about modernizing your business.
+It's a strategic decision that directly impacts your sales, costs, and customer satisfaction.

 +22%